 The province has proposed, among other changes, growing the Greenbelt into 28 urban river valleys and wetlands, more support for farming and local food, and a commitment to grow our towns and cities smartly.

-We expect to hear lots of conversation and debate about these proposed changes in the weeks to come.
 Care about strong Greenbelt protection?
 Clean water?
 Efficient transit?
 Walkable communities?
 Access to food and green space?
 Then you won't want to miss your chance to be part of this historic review process!

-If you’re not yet on our mailing list, sign up to be a Friend of the Greenbelt, so we can keep you in the loop.
+And if you’re not yet on our mailing list, sign up to be a Friend of the Greenbelt, so we can keep you in the loop as the Review progresses.

-A coalition of over 100 organizations recently released a proposal to grow the Greenbelt to protect vital water systems.
-By growing the Greenbelt into significant ecological and hydrological areas, we can safeguard southern Ontario’s sources of clean drinking water.
-Check out the proposed expansion areas and be part of the movement.
-Use #GrowOurGB on social media to follow the conversation and share your thoughts!
+A coalition of over 100 organizations released a proposal to Grow Our Greenbelt to protect vital water systems and safeguard southern Ontario’s clean drinking water.
+Check out the proposed expansion areas and use #GrowOurGB on social media to follow the conversation and share your thoughts!

 Want to respond to the Province's proposal?
-The Ministry of Municipal Affairs and Housing is hosting 11 open houses across the GGH to provide information about the new plan and is accepting online comments until September 30.
+The Ministry of Municipal Affairs is accepting online comments until October 31st.
 Share your voice!